hgroman/scrapersky-backend/workflow/README_WORKFLOW.md

 - **Strict Naming Adherence:** Filename and identifier drift can disrupt automation, traceability, and clarity.
 Canonical naming patterns (like those for WO, JE, HO) should be strictly enforced.

 ---

+## Task-Centric Artifact Relationships

+- **The Task is the root and historic register of all work.**
+- **All workflow artifacts (journal entries, work orders, handoff documents) must explicitly reference their parent Task.**
+- **Artifacts must be cross-referenced for traceability and historic record.**
+- **This ensures a single source of truth and enables robust, auditable project management.**

 _This document provides a template for a standardized workflow.
 Adapt and extend it as needed for your specific project requirements._